hydroper/fortoresseXY/README.md

   <img src="./assets/banner.png">
 </p>

-> Disclaimer: the logo is a light modification of the original Fortoresse's game logo by Atelier 801.

 Fortoresse XY is an open world, 2D shooter multiplayer game in early development.

+## Disclaimer

+The game uses assets from the original Fortoresse's game by Atelier 801, including:

+* Logo (slightly modified for the XY)

-## Update
+## Status

-This project was just beginning and only contained more structuring and preparations for the game.
-It is paused for the following reasons:

-* TypeScript is discarded due to version incompatibilities between dependencies
-* Using JSDoc comments for type annotations is time consuming

-I apologize for anyone having hopes on this project, but the technologies I have domain of did not work well.
+The work is going variable on this project.
+I've almost gave up due to lack of interest and some technology considerations, but I'm still sometimes returning to it.

 ## Origins

-Fortoresse XY has its roots from the original Fortoresse game by the Atelier 801 company.
+Fortoresse XY inspires from the original Fortoresse game by the Atelier 801 company.
 There are several differences planned:

 * Crossing endpoints of a level would lead to another level.
 * Pixel buildings would be substituted by higher buildings, such as breakable shields and slopes.
+* The game is composed of user servers.

 Planned features: